XiaoA/tealeaf-course1-week1/system_check.md

 ## Ruby Version
 I'm using rbenv, with 2.1.3.
-The newest version is 2.1.4, but I haven't tested it yet, and I don't think it's critical me to update right now, but I probably will soon.
+The newest version is 2.1.4, but I haven't tested it yet, and I don't think it's critical for me to update right now, but I probably will soon.

 ```
 小A曰:ruby -v